justonlyforyou/shippingmanager_copilot/README.md

 - **Security**: Encrypted with Secret Service API
 - **Access**: Only you on this specific machine can decrypt
 - **Requirements**: `libsecret-1-dev` package must be installed

-#### **Fallback Encryption**
-If OS keyring is unavailable:
-- Uses AES-256-GCM encryption with machine-specific key
-- Key derived from: hostname + username + platform
-- Still significantly more secure than plaintext

 ### Benefits